Becoming You With Julie

 Cowboy Caviar

-I’m a huge fan of dipping foods, and this simple dip is the ultimate go-to.
-It’s a big hit with the family and made with fresh ingredients (such an easy win!).
-This delicious dip pairs perfectly with chips, but I personally love it with white corn tortillas cooked on a comal just until crispy — so, so good!
+I’m a huge fan of dipping foods, and this cowboy caviar salad is a longtime family favorite.
+Made with fresh ingredients, it pairs perfectly with chips.
+I personally love it with white corn tortillas cooked on a comal just until crispy — so, so good!

-Over the years, I’ve tweaked this recipe, little by little, getting it just to our liking.
-We love the tangy, citrusy depth and can hardly wait for the marinating time—and, truthfully, I usually don’t!
+Over the years, I’ve tweaked this recipe, little by little, getting it just right.
+We love the tangy, citrusy depth and can hardly wait for the marinating time, and usually don’t!

-I usually double the recipe since it disappears fast and works incredibly well for healthy vegan meal prep, much like my pinto bean salad.
+I usually double the recipe since it disappears fast and works incredibly well for healthy vegan meal prep.
+I like to pair it with my air-fryer vegan taquitos, crispy mashed potato tacos, and molcajete salsa.

 Why this recipe works